Learning Signed Hyper Surfaces for Oriented Point Cloud Normal Estimation: Preliminary

 \textbf{Explicit Surface Fitting}.
 We employ the widely used $n$-jet surface model~\cite{cazals2005estimating} to briefly review the explicit surface fitting for normal estimation.
 It represents the surface by a polynomial function $J_{n}:\mathbb{R}^2 \!\to\! \mathbb{R}$, which maps a coordinate $(x,y)$ to its height $z$ that is not in the tangent space by

 where $\alpha$ is the coefficient vector that defines the surface function.
-In order to find the optimal solution, the least squares approximation strategy is usually adopted to minimize the sum of the square errors between the (ground-truth) height and the jet value over a point set $\{ p_i\}_{i=1}^N$,
+In order to find the optimal solution, the least squares approximation strategy is usually adopted to minimize the sum of the square errors between the (ground truth) height and the jet value over a point set $\{ p_i\}_{i=1}^N$,

 If $\alpha \!=\! (\alpha_{0,0},\alpha_{1,0},\alpha_{0,1},\cdots,\alpha_{0,n})$ is solved, then the normal at point $p$ on the fitted surface is computed by

 \textbf{Implicit Surface Learning}.
 In recent years, many learning-based approaches have been proposed to represent surfaces by implicit functions, such as signed distance function (SDF)~\cite{park2019deepsdf} and occupancy function~\cite{mescheder2019occupancy}.
 The signed (or oriented) distance function is the shortest distance of a given point $p\!=\!(x_{0},y_{0},z_{0})$ to the closest surface ${\boldsymbol S}$ in a metric space, with the sign determined by whether the point is inside ($F(p)\!<\!0$) or outside ($F(p)\!>\!0$) of the surface.
 The underlying surface is implicitly represented by the iso-surface of $F(p)\!=\!0$.
 In the surface reconstruction task, a deep network is usually adopted to encode a 3D shape into a latent code, which is fed into a decoder together with query points to predict signed distances.
 If an implicit surface function is continuous and differentiable, the formula of tangent plane at a regular point $p$ (gradient is non-null) is $F_x(p)(x-x_0)+F_y(p)(y-y_0)+F_z(p)(z-z_0) \!=\!
 0$ and its normal (\ie, perpendicular) is $\mathbf{n}_p\!=\!\nabla F(p) / \|\nabla F(p)\|$.